vbmobile/mobile-id-documentation/docs/Features/FaceCapture/FaceCapture_Index.md

         case .failure(let biometricFaceCaptureError):
             EnrolmentData.biometricFaceCaptureReport = nil

-            if case .cancelled = biometricFaceCaptureError {
+            if biometricFaceCaptureError.userCanceled {
                 print("Face capture cancelled by user.")
-                let error = BiometricFaceCaptureError.unexpected(message: "Face capture cancelled by user.") completion(.failure(error))
+                completion(.failure(biometricFaceCaptureError))
             } else {
-                print("Face capture error: " + biometricFaceCaptureError.localizedDescription)
+                print(biometricFaceCaptureError.featureError.publicMessage)
                 completion(.failure(biometricFaceCaptureError))
             }
         }
     }
     ```

-You should use the FaceCaptureResultHandler class to parse the result.
 You will receive a model of the type FaceCaptureActivityResult that will contain the success data (in this case a FaceCaptureReportSuccess) or the error data.

 === "Android"